St Helena Airport News: A Good Week

 World Press Freedom Day on St Helena

-I’ve grumbled a few times on our blog about the lack of communication and official information around St Helena’s air access.
-It was therefore a refreshing surprise when SHG announced a press conference at The Castle in Jamestown, the day before the SA Airlink flight.
+I’ve grumbled a few times on our blog about the lack of communication and official information around the island’s air access.
+It was therefore a refreshing surprise when SHG announced a St Helena Airport news press conference at The Castle in Jamestown, the day before the SA Airlink flight.
 No restrictions on time or topics for discussion, it was exactly what was needed.

 It’s been no secret that SHG officials and elected councillors have been gagged by the British Government’s, Department for International Development, (DfID) from publicly discussing airport issues or engaging with the media.
 Councillor Lawson Henry has been very vocal against this and has led calls for keeping the public better informed.